How To Fill Your Cup To Overflowing With An Inner Child Date

 Make a sandcastle.

-Go to a park (my favorite is swinging on the swings).
+Go to a park and swing on the swings.

 Send postcards to friends.